Staff and Members

 Lílian Santos, PhD was born in Rio de Janeiro, Brazil.
 Currently, she is a professor of Bioethics at Pontifical Atheneum Regina Apostolorum and a research scholar and board member at UNESCO Chair in Bioethics and Human Rights, in Rome, Italy.
 She is a Doctor of Bioethics by the Pontifical Atheneum Regina Apostolorum.
 Her doctoral thesis- about Transhumanism and the global governance of human genome editing- won the Academic Excellence Award.
 She also holds a master’s degree in Bioethics, a bachelor’s degree in Education and Development, and another degree in Religious Sciences.
 She holds specialisation diplomas in University Teaching, Women in Public Life, and Integral Ecology.
 She has various volunteer and work experiences in Brazil, Spain, Venezuela, Colombia, Ireland, and Italy.
 She aims to put Bioethics into action through a dialogue that seeks convergences and shared solutions in our pluralistic world, to promote the individual and common good.
 Her areas of interest are Global Governance, Global Bioethics, Human Rights, Transhumanism, Emerging Technologies, and Integral Ecology.

-Project Manager and Communication
+Project and Communication Management

 Associate Researcher